 computer screen with lines of code

-What Kind of Salary Can You Expect with a Master’s in Data Science in 2023?
+What Kind of Salary Can You Expect with a Master’s in Data Science?

 In 2012, Harvard Business Review named data scientist the “sexiest job of the 21st century,” and the truth is that it continues to be one of the hottest professions: the US Bureau of Labor Statistics (BLS) predicts 36% growth in employment of data scientist by 2031, over 7x the growth rate for the US labor market as a whole.
-Unsurprisingly given this demand, recent data scientist salaries are well above-average, the BLS’ 2021 median estimate of $100,910 more than doubling the average American’s annual wages.
+Unsurprisingly, given this demand, recent data scientists' salaries are well above average, with the BLS’ 2021 median estimate of $100,910 more than doubling the average American’s annual wages.

 Of course, the promise of a booming job market and high compensation has many eyeing a move into the field.
 For those in this situation, a master’s in data science seems a surefire way to set themselves apart and, eventually, cash in.